 U.S. Geological Survey (USGS)—U.S. Antarctic Resource Center

-Supports mapping (including field surveys), geodesy, year-round acquisition of geospatial data, and satellite image mapping.
+Supports mapping (including field surveys), geodesy, year-round acquisition of geospatial data, mapping.
 Maintains the Nation's collection of Antarctic maps, charts, satellite images, and photographs produced by the United States and other member nations of the Scientific Committee on Antarctic Research (SCAR) and is the U.S. contribution to the SCAR Library system.